-It’s our responsibility to pursue truth and behave appropriately—what others choose to think — is up to them.
+It’s our responsibility to pursue truth and behave appropriately—what others choose to believe about us — is up to them.

-Criticism and rejection are parts of life.
+Criticism and rejection are a part of life.
 No matter who we are, how we act, or what we believe, there will always be someone who disagrees with our point of view or simply dislikes us.
-If we allow it, rejection can affect our view of ourselves.
-Therefore, we must courageously accept the reality of rejection, make wise choices regarding how we handle it, and place our focus on what God thinks of us — and not other people.
+If we allow it, rejection can affect how we view ourselves.
+Therefore, we must courageously accept the reality of rejection, make wise choices regarding how we handle it, and place our focus on what God thinks of us — and not man.

 When we are rejected by someone we love, the pain can cause us to sink into despair, feeling as though we are unworthy of love, and tempting us to make poor decisions in an effort to try to hold on to an unhealthy relationship.
 The good news is, we can heal from these and other rejections when we experience them –– if we make the courageous decision to do so.

 There is one person who will never reject us, who longs for us to embrace the immeasurable and unconditional love He has for us — our Lord and Savior Jesus Christ.
 The one who will not only heal our scars but will give us the courage to view ourselves in His light, to stand firm in His truth, and to persevere as we seek healthy relationships that supply us with the love and acceptance we need and deserve.